-Our qualified therapists cover a wide variety of specialties and include an extensive history of experience among them.
+Our team of qualified therapists cover a wide variety of specialties and include an extensive history of experience among them.
 This allows us to ensure you are giving the superior care you need from experience you can trust.
 We offer specialized, one-one care with a team approach involving a Physical Therapist and Physical Therapist Assistant, an Occupational Therapist and Occupational Therapist Assistance or a team of Speech Therapists providing you with the expert care you need and the individual attention you deserve.
 Our services are tailored to meet the needs of each individual with your goals in mind.
 Our extensive group of therapists allows you to receive care for a variety of disciplines and specialties all in one convenient place.
 Known for our exceptional service, expert care, and patient-centered approach, we are here to help you achieve your goals.
-Due to the locations we contract with, our team can also follow your care from inpatient hospital care to nursing home to home health to outpatient care, ensuring you quality care on every step of your journey back to health!
+Due to the locations we contract with, our team can also follow your care from inpatient hospital care to home health care to outpatient care, ensuring you quality care on every step of your journey back to health!

 Our Qualified Therapists